-As the end of the year approaches, our thoughts turn to the holidays…and year-end tax planning.
+As the end of the year approaches, our thoughts turn to the holidays…and year-end tax planning and tax preparation.
 Especially in this year where there have been numerous disruptions, it is valuable to set aside some time to review company actions from a tax perspective.
 The following list outlines a few items that we believe companies should review before the holidays.

 This is not an exhaustive list and many of these items may not even require action.
 However, reviewing this list might be helpful in preparing for the anticipated tax changes to come in 2021.